We determine the outcome of our individual daily situations.

 Giving parents the tools to modify unwanted behaviors

 What is the most beautiful thing in the world?

-There’s one thing that happens to each of us on a daily basis and will continue happening every moment of our lives...experiences.
-No matter what life throws in front of us, technically it’s an experience.
-Our experiences shape who we were, who we are, and whom we will become.
+There’s one thing that happens to each of us daily and will continue happening every moment of our lives...experiences.
+No matter what life throws in front of us, technically, it’s an experience.
+Our experiences shape who we were, who we are, and who we will become.

-As far as we know, no two humans experience interactions in the exact same way.
+As far as we know, no two humans experience interactions in the same way.

-Let’s think about this.
+Have you ever thought about this?
 Two people having a conversation are saying different words, listening to different words, standing in different places in space, and experiencing the interaction in our own way created by our individual brain.
-This is the most beautiful thing in the world because whether our thoughts are just a summation of our experiences or thoughts and experience have a symbiotic relationship, our experiences appear to be the only thing that we have.
+This is the most beautiful thing globally because whether our thoughts are just a summation of our experiences or thoughts and experiences have a symbiotic relationship, our experiences appear to be the only thing that we have.

 Future post: How to Shape Our Everyday Experiences.